C3-PIO/Simon-Game/README.md

 HTML, CSS, & Javascript

 ## Building Process
-My "Starting Notes" and "Biggest Obstacle" sections below were the very first thoughts I jotted down as I was brainstorming how the game would operate.
-These notes acted as my original HTML, CSS, & JS blueprint.
-I built upon that starting blueprint up until I hit a wall in my JS code related to the game flow functionality I was hoping to achieve.
+The "Starting Notes" and "Biggest Obstacle" sections below were my first thoughts as I was brainstorming how the game would look and operate.
+These notes acted as my original blueprint.
+I built upon that starting blueprint up until I hit a wall in javascript related to the game flow functionality I was hoping to achieve.
 After discussing my code with an instructor, the "Back to the Drawing Board" notes were steps provided as a means to guide me through creating the game flow functionality I envisioned.
-After I eventually fixed the functionality, additional features like screen responsiveness, sound control, and text-box pop-ups (opposed to screen alerts) were then added.
+After I eventually fixed the functionality, additional features like screen responsiveness, sound control, text-box pop-ups (opposed to screen alerts), and difficulty selection were then added.

 --------------**STARTING NOTES**--------------
  - Create 4 blocks each of a different color (green, red, yellow, & blue)